jacksonh/NSUnit/README.md

     Equal to: - The subject equals the provided value.

-    TheSame as: - The subject is the exact same object as the provided value
+    TheSame as: - The subject is the exact same object as the provided value.

     Less than: - The subject is less than the provided value.
 Both values must be non-nil numbers.
     Less thanOrEqual: - The subject is less than or equal to the provided value.
 Both values must be non-nil numbers.